goto40/self-dsl/docs/xtext_a_first_grammar.md

-In addition to the text editor, you can also edit the model with a __tree editor__: open wthe file with "Open With..." - "Sample Ecore Model Editor".
+In addition to the text editor, you can also edit the model with a __tree editor__: open the file with "Open With..." - "Sample Ecore Model Editor".

 When editing the model graph, the model text is changed accordingly: see the Xtext ["Formatter"](https://blogs.itemis.com/en/tabular-formatting-with-the-new-formatter-api)